kassabronald/ChatApplication/README.md

 # ChatApplication

 The Chat Service Backend Application is a C# chat application built using ASP.NET Core and .NET 7.
 This application provides the backend functionality for a real-time chat web application.
 It utilizes Microsoft Azure for deployment and utilizes various Azure services for seamless integration and scalability.
-It is based on our EECE 503 course at the American University of Beirut : Web Services in the Cloud
+It is based on our EECE 503 course at the American University of Beirut : Web Services in the Cloud.

 ## Deployment